-Data Set Particularly Includes Particularly Lacks Decennial Census , issued as Public Law 94-171 data Aug Sep.
-2021 (normally Feb Mar. of each "1" year); is the official basis for reapportionment and redistricting Official count of actual population, down to block level, on 2020 geography Ethnicity and Race Citizenship CVAP Special Tabulation, first issued 2002 then annually since 2011; are estimates based on 5-year ACS sampling data; Feb 2021 release based on 2006-2020 ACS; used for VRA compliance work Estimated Citizen Voting Age Population (CVAP) by ethnicity and race, down to Block-Group level, on 2010 geography Block level data, 2020 geography; but SWDB algorithmically processed and reissued these data on 2020 Census Block geography CVAP Post-2020 Census Special Tabulation (cancelled Jan.
-12, 2021) CVAP down to Census Block level, from administrative records, on 2020 geography Implementation (cancelled in development phase) Voter Registration Lists, centrally stored and maintained by the Secretary of State's VoteCal system; available to candidates, parties, ballot measure committees, and to any person for election, scholarly, journalistic, or political purposes, or for governmental purposes, as determined by the Secretary of State; used for RPV analysis in VRA Compliance work Names, addresses, political party affiliations, on precinct level Ethnicity and Race (can be estimated via techniques such as BISG, which analyzes surnames and geocoded addresses) Statements of Registration & Vote, issued by county registrars of voters after each election; used for RPV analysis in VRA compliance work, and for the construction of opportunity districts Vote totals, registration rates, turnout; processed and reissued by SWDB on 2020 Census Blocks Names Ethnicity and Race (can be estimated via techniques such as Ecological Inference)
+DATA SET PARTICULARLY INCLUDES PARTICULARLY LACKS Decennial Census Issued as Public Law 94-171 data Aug. - Sep.
+2021 (normally Feb. - Mar. of each "1" year); is the official basis for reapportionment and redistricting Official count of actual population, down to block level, on 2020 geography Ethnicity and Race Citizenship CVAP Special Tabulation First issued 2002 then annually since 2011; are estimates based on 5-year ACS sampling data; Feb 2021 release based on 2006-2020 ACS Estimated Citizen Voting Age Population (CVAP) by ethnicity and race, down to Block-Group level, on 2010 geography Block level data, 2020 geography; but SWDB algorithmically processed and reissued these data on 2020 Census Block geography CVAP Post-2020 Census Special Tabulation (cancelled Jan.
+12, 2021) CVAP down to Census Block level, from administrative records, on 2020 geography Implementation (cancelled in development phase) Voter Registration Lists Centrally stored and maintained by the Secretary of State's VoteCal system; available to candidates, parties, ballot measure committees, and to any person for election, scholarly, journalistic, or political purposes, or for governmental purposes, as determined by the Secretary of State Names, addresses, political party affiliations, on precinct level Ethnicity and Race (can be estimated via techniques such as BISG, which analyzes surnames and geocoded addresses) Statements of Registration & Vote Issued by county registrars of voters after each election Vote totals, registration rates, turnout; processed and reissued by SWDB on 2020 Census Blocks Names Ethnicity and Race (can be estimated via techniques such as Ecological Inference)